 We cancelled all in-person classes from March 2020 on.
-Given the waning course of the pandemic, we will re-start these in September 2021.
+Given the course of the pandemic, we are unable to re-start these classes.
 We have extended all training deadlines accordingly.
-All Board classes and educational programs cover sexual harassment..
+All Board classes and educational programs cover sexual harassment.